MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/P00-Getting-Started/content.md

 By the end of this tutorial, students should be able to...

-1. Create a react native app for iOS and/or Android using Expo
-1. Implement basic react and react native components
-1. Explain how state works in a react native app
+1. Use and create React Native Components
-1. Pass data to components through props
+1. Use Props and State to configure and manage components
+1. Use Native networking

 # Technical Planning